A frittella can be just about anything, sweet or savoury, spherical or flat.

 Also see Tuscan bomboloni.

-Another sweet form is frittelle dolci di riso, a winter favourite made with rice cooked in milk and flavoured with cinnamon, lemon and rum.
+Another sweet form is frittelle dolci di riso ( or frittelle di riso di San Giuseppe), a winter favourite made with rice cooked in milk and flavoured with cinnamon, lemon and rum with eggs, then deep fried.
 In Friuli they make fritulis, with grappa and pine nuts in the dough, or even cooked pumpkin.

 Savoury frittelle can have anything in them from salt cod to zucchini blossoms.
-In Liguria they make frittelle di lattuga (friscieu) out of strips of lettuce.
+In Liguria they make frittelle di lattuga (or friscieu) out of strips of lettuce.

 As in other countries, they're often associated with carnival—a treat just before Lent.

-In Sicily, fritella is something quite different: a simple soup of fresh fava beans, artichokes and peas, similar to the vignarola of Lazio and Tuscany.
+In Sicily, fritella is something quite different: a simple soup of fresh fava beans, artichokes and peas, similar to vignarola.